dan-schel/train-disruptions/docs/database/writing-database-migrations.md

 Database migrations are one-off jobs that run before the server starts.

-Anytime you've changed a database model (e.g. you've added a new field), you'll probably want to migrate the existing data in the database to the new format.
+Anytime you've changed a database model (e.g. you've added a new field), you'll probably want to migrate any existing data in the database to the new format.
 To do so, you should write a database migration, here's how!

 <!-- Table of contents created using "Markdown All in One" VSCode extension. -->
 <!-- Command palette: "> Markdown All in One: Update Table of Contents" -->